BRL-CAD/ova/README-VM.txt

-The "*.ova" file in this directory is a Virtual Machine (VM; also called Virtual Appliance) built and tested on a Windows 7 64-bit host of Oracle's VirtualBox (using version 4.1.10: http://virtualbox.org/).
+The "*.ova" file in this directory is a Virtual Machine (VM; also called Virtual Appliance) built and tested on a Windows 7 64-bit host of Oracle's VirtualBox (using version 4.1.12: http://virtualbox.org/).
 The VM contains a turn-key BRL-CAD development environment.
 (Note the VirtualBox web site has complete instructions for obtaining and installing VirtualBox.)

-The intent of the VM is to give Google Summer of Code interns a good starting place so they can be productive as soon as possible.
+The intent of the VM is to give Google Summer of Code interns (or anyone interested in test driving BRL-CAD) a good starting place so they can be productive as soon as possible.

-You will need about 6 Gb free space on your computer (after the download) to import the VM into Oracle VirtualBox and run it.
+You will need about 7 Gb free space on your computer (after the download) to import the VM into Oracle VirtualBox and run it.

 To load the VM, start the VirtualBox Manager and choose File => Import